bartoszlenar/Validot/docs/DOCUMENTATION.md

 _The code shows also that `WithCondition` can makes the code look more clean and readable, as `isValidEmail` predicate doesn't need to contain any logic around `email.IndexOf('@')` returning `-1`.
 It always has `@` at some position, because otherwise the condition in `WithCondition` prevents the entire `Rule` scope from execution._

 - `WithCondition` can be used in pre-verification.
-    - Example; it can ensure that all elements are non-null before validating relation between them.
+    - Example; it can ensure that all elements are non-null before validating the relation between them.

 ``` csharp
 Predicate<BookModel> isAuthorAPublisher = book =>